What is Satellite Internet?

 Starlink's business is also picking up speed.
 Musk's business announced in February of last year that Starlink had over 10,000 customers.
 Musk claims that Starlink has shipped more than 100,000 satellite internet terminals to customers in 14 countries after expanding preorders to even more potential customers, releasing a second-generation home internet satellite dish, and exploring the possibility of providing in-flight Wi-Fi for passenger aircraft.
 In the midst of the Russian invasion, Musk claims more satellite internet terminals are on their way to Ukraine.

 Starlink is now taking orders on a first-come, first-served basis, which means you'll have to request service first and then wait your turn.
-Starlink stated during its beta in 2021 that some preorders could take up to six months to fulfil.
+Starlink stated during its beta in 2021 that some preorders could take up to six months to fulfill.
 The service costs $99 per month plus taxes and fees, as well as a $499 upfront purchase for the mountable satellite dish and router you'll need to install at home.

 The Federal Communications Commission (FCC) regulates satellite transmission of services, which is coordinated with the International Telecommunications Union (ITU).